ananya1407/T_Rexy/README.md

 # T_Rexy
 This game features an extremely adorable T Rex.
 Proceed with caution.
-Thanx.
+Thanx.🙏🏻